bennettslin/bycombo_app/ZILLOW_EMAIL.md

 To Amritha and Emily, thank you for having confidence in my abilities.
 I've enjoyed our 1-on-1 chats.
 I'll always look to you as models of effective management.

-To Csaba, Srinath, and Youna, it was wonderful to meet you in person.
+To Csaba, Srinath, and Youna, it was so wonderful to finally meet you in person.
 I had a lot of fun building out new features with you this past year.

+To Hassan and Mukul, it was nice to meet you.
+You're in the best hands with the Rentals Applications team!

 To Christopher, Douglas, and Sean, thank you for making yourselves available to chat with me.
 I was always amazed how much access I had to our leadership at Zillow.